Shared-Language-Force-Embedding/shared-language-force-embedding.github.io/index.markdown

 <br>

-Our dual autoencoder models consistently outperformed the baselines by 20–30% across core metrics.
-They also generalized well to unseen modifiers and directions, especially with GloVe embeddings, which enhanced force profile accuracy.
+Our dual autoencoder models consistently outperformed the baselines across all core metrics.
+They also generalized well to unseen modifiers and directions, especially whiling using SBERT embeddings, which enhanced force profile accuracy.
 Meanwhile, binary-based embeddings offered more precise textual output.
 Overall, unifying force and language in a single representation enables more natural and robust human-robot interactions.

 ## Code